Example: Access Azure Storage using the Azure libraries for Python

 --scope "/subscriptions/<AZURE_SUBSCRIPTION_ID>/resourceGroups/PythonAzureExample-Storage-rg/providers/Microsoft.Storage/storageAccounts/pythonazurestorage12345/blobServices/default/containers/blob-container-01"

 The --scope argument identifies where this role assignment applies.
-In this example, you grant the "Storage Blob Data Contributor" role to the specific container named "blob-container-01".
+In this example, you grant the "Storage Blob Data Contributor" role to the service principal for the container named "blob-container-01".

-Replace PythonAzureExample-Storage-rg and pythonazurestorage12345 with the resource group that contains your storage account and the exact name of your storage account.
-Also, adjust the name of the resource group and blob container, if necessary.
-If you use the wrong name, you see the error, "Can not perform requested operation on nested resource.
+• Replace PythonAzureExample-Storage-rg and pythonazurestorage12345 with the resource group that contains your storage account and the exact name of your storage account.
+Also, adjust the name of the blob container, if necessary.
+If you use the wrong name, you see the error, "Cannot perform requested operation on nested resource.
 Parent resource 'pythonazurestorage12345' not found."

 Tip

-If the role assignment command returns an error "No connection adapters wer found" when using bash shell, try setting export MSYS_NO_PATHCONV=1 to avoid path translation.
+If the role assignment command returns an error "No connection adapters were found" when using bash shell, try setting export MSYS_NO_PATHCONV=1 to avoid path translation.
 For more information, see this issue.

 For more information on role assignments, see How to assign role permissions using the Azure CLI.